 This course is designed to help you gain confidence in communicating your ideas.
-As such, feedback on each of the major assessments (the midterm exercise, the analysis paper, and the final exam) will be provided in time for you to evaluate instructor comments and improve the next assignment.
+In addition to meeting for two hours each week on campus, feedback on each of the major assessments (the midterm exercise, the analysis paper, and the final exam) will be provided in time for you to evaluate instructor comments and improve the next assignment.
 You will find this feedback in "Assignment Comments" located in the Grades section of our Canvas site.
-A grading rubric will usually accompany instructor feedback.
-Further, in addition to responding to email and meeting with students during office hours, I will respond to queries on our weekly "I have a question!" board in Canvas.
-I also post announcements about assignments and initiate and shape our weekly Discussions.
+A grading rubric will usually accompanies feedback.
+I respond to email and meet with students during office hours, and respond to queries on our weekly "I have a question!" board in Canvas.
+I also post announcements about assignments and shape our weekly Discussions.